pencil-user/r3f-cinema/readme.md

 ## Description

 This is virtual cinema example in React Three Fiber.
-It demonstrates ability to buy tickets using both 2D and 3D interfaces.
+It demonstrates ability to choose where to sit using both 2D and 3D interfaces.
 Cinema itself is procedurally generated i.e. there is no model.
 There is a model of seats.

 ## Instalation instructions